Philippine drug war: Senate committee

-On October 28, Datu Saudi Ampatuan mayor Samsudin Dimaukom and nine others, including his five bodyguards, were killed during an anti-illegal drug operation in Makilala, North Cotabato.
+On October 28, Datu Saudi Ampatuan mayor Samsudin Dimaukom and nine others, including his five bodyguards, were killed during an anti-illegal drug operation in Makilala, Cotabato.
 According to police, the group were heavily armed and opened fire on police, who found sachets of methamphetamine at the scene.
 No police were injured.
 Dimaukom was among those named by Duterte on his "drug list" on August 7; the mayor had immediately surrendered after his implication and then returned to Datu Saudi Ampatuan after being let go.

 On November 1, it was reported that the US State Department had halted the sale of 26,000 assault rifles to the PNP after opposition from the Senate Foreign Relations Committee due to concerns about human rights violations.
 A PNP spokesman said they had not been informed.
 PNP Chief Ronald dela Rosa suggested China as a possible alternative supplier.
 On November 7, Duterte reacted to the US decision to halt the sale by announcing that he was "ordering its cancellation".

 In the early morning of November 5, Mayor of Albuera, Rolando Espinosa Sr., who had been detained at the Baybay City Sub-Provincial Jail for violation of the Comprehensive Dangerous Drugs Act of 2002, was killed in what was described as a shootout inside his jail cell with personnel from the Criminal Investigation and Detection Group (CIDG).
 According to the CIDG, Espinosa opened fire on police agents who were executing a search warrant for "illegal firearms."
 A hard drive of CCTV footage that may have contained recorded data of the shooting of Espinosa went missing, a provincial official said.
 Espinosa had turned himself in to the PNP after being named by Duterte as one of the personalities in his drug list in August.
 He was briefly released but then re-arrested for alleged drug possession.
 The president of the National Union of People's Lawyers, Edre Olalia, told local broadcaster TV5 that the police's version of events was "too contrived".
 He pointed out that a search warrant is not required to search a jail cell.
 "Such acts make a mockery of the law, taunt impunity and insult ordinary common sense," he said.
 Espinosa was the second public official to be killed in the drug war.